 Maybe you are just starting this MS journey and are looking for a doctor to settle in with for the long trip.
 Your family doctor or someone at a hospital has sent you to a neurologist who gave you the diagnosis of multiple sclerosis, but you want might to check out other options or get a second opinion.

-For others, if you aren’t happy with your care, don’t just sit back and complain… do something about it.
+For others, if you aren’t happy with your care, don’t just sit back… do something about it.
 Many people with Multiple Sclerosis are known to ‘fire’ their neurologists and look for care elsewhere.
-Sometimes their approach to treatment is a reason to move on – maybe the doctor wants to wait and see if the person really needs to be on a disease modifying therapy.
+Sometimes their approach to treatment is a reason to move on – maybe the doctor wants to wait and see if the person really needs to be on a disease-modifying therapy.
 Or their scheduling department and receptionists’ attention is an irritation every time you have contact with them.
-There are a lot of reasons why people become unhappy with their doctors and it is no crime or shame to want to find a better situation.
+There are a lot of reasons why people become unhappy with their doctors, and it is no crime or shame to want to find a better situation.

 So what is a good way to find a new neurologist?
 Do some sleuthing – that old-fashioned detective work where you search for clues and put together the pieces.
 The easy way out is to use the internet, go to chat rooms and forums where they are discussing MS and just ask – ‘anyone have a doctor near Anytown, USA you would recommend?’ and then wait for their answers.
 You might get lucky and find someone to connect with without leaving the comfort of your home.